hilal-safi/multi-agent-adversarial-game-ai/README.md

 CSV output for analysis:
 - `performance_log.csv`: Move time, agent type, nodes evaluated
 - `game_result.csv`: Game outcomes and total duration

-## How It Works

-### Game Flow
-- The game board is represented as a 2D list, where `0 = empty`, `1 = Player 1`, and `2 = Player 2`.
-- Moves are selected either by human input (mouse click) or by the AI agent (Minimax, Alpha-Beta, or Gemini).
-- The first player to align four tokens in a row, column, or diagonal wins.

-### AI Agents
-- **Minimax**: Classic recursive algorithm that evaluates all possible game states up to a fixed depth.
-- **Alpha-Beta Pruning**: Optimized Minimax that skips irrelevant branches, significantly reducing computation.
-- **Gemini API**: Sends board state as a prompt to a language model which returns a recommended column (not a search-based AI, so node count is zero).

 ## Logging & CSV Output